Matans844/my-website/docs/notebooks/concepts/changing-iterable-in-loop.md

 ### Analysis

 Here we see exactly the "ignorance" of the iterator according to the `index` variable:
-* The iterator does as its supposed to: Element 1 -> Element 2 -> ... -> Itarble End
+* The iterator does as its supposed to: Element 1 -> Element 2 -> ... -> Iterable End
 * Changing `l` does not affect the iterator traversal, but it can affect what the iterator finds in those positions.